VxTi/SSH-Browser/README.md

 Once successfully built, you'll find yourself on the homepage.
 Here you can add a session you'd like to connect to.
-If you haven't added any yet, you can press the '+' button to add one to go to the login page.
+If you haven't added any yet, you can press the '+' button to add one and go to the login page.

 Once on the login page, you can fill in the required credentials for the host you'd like to connect to.